Thom Yorke: Music industry

 Radiohead independently released their 2007 album In Rainbows as a download for which listeners could choose their price.
 Yorke said the "most exciting" part of the release was the removal of the barrier between artist and audience.
 However, in 2013, Yorke told the Guardian he feared the release had instead played into the hands of content providers such as Apple and Google: "They have to keep commodifying things to keep the share price up, but in doing so they have made all content, including music and newspapers, worthless, in order to make their billions.
 And this is what we want?"
 In 2015, he criticised YouTube for "seizing control" of contributor content, likening it to Nazis looting art during World War II.

 Yorke released his second solo album, Tomorrow's Modern Boxes (2014), via BitTorrent.
 He and Godrich expressed their hope to "hand some control of internet back to people who are creating the work ... bypassing the self-elected gatekeepers".
 Asked if the release had been a success, Yorke said: "No, not exactly ...
 I wanted to show that, in theory, today one could follow the entire chain of record production, from start to finish, on his own.
 But in practice it is very different.
 We cannot be burdened with all of the responsibilities of the record label."
 In 2016, Yorke said he had tired of surprise releases: "No more fuss, just put it out.
 It takes away from things a bit, and it's sometimes frustrating.
-The energy of trying to do it differently and circumvent the monsters, you're like…. whatever."
+The energy of trying to do it differently and circumvent the monsters, you're like... whatever."

+In a speech at the Ivor Novello Awards in May 2026, Yorke accused the industry of failing to support new acts and allow them time to develop creatively.
+He criticised the "financial frenzy" around share prices and back catalogue sales, which he said created an "insane flow of money upwards that leaves nothing but dust for new artists".